GO

 This approach to learning attempts to engage all parts of a student's personality (mind, body, and spirit) so that the ‘whole child philosophy’ comes alive in the classroom.
 Teachers who exercise the holistic learning approach have high academic standards.
 Yet, they know that these can only be achieved through curriculum approaches that are relevant, engaging, and connected to learners' experiences, interests, hopes, feelings, and aspirations.
 Holistic learning helps students understand the interconnectedness of the world around them and not only answers the question ‘how does the world work?’ but also ‘how do I find my place to have an impact in that world?’
 As such, it helps guide students on the path to becoming well-rounded, confident, and contributing members of society.

-This term, specific to NIS (may be phrased differently by other schools), refers to an established partnership or collaboration between the school and the students' parents that agree to work together to serve the best interests of the students and the school community.
+This term, specific to NIS (may be phrased differently by other schools), refers to an established partnership or collaboration between the school and the student's parents that agree to work together to serve the best interests of the students and the school community.
 Parents play a vital role in making the school community as supportive and nurturing as possible.
 They not only support students in the classroom through PTA-related activities and events but also help parents and families transition into our school community and consider educational options by sharing their experiences as families within our community.
 By doing so, Parent Partners provide diverse perspectives into the school's many cultures and communities to which the school otherwise would not have access.

 Accreditation is an act of granting credit or recognition, especially to an educational institution that meets suitable standards.
 Several organizations offer accreditations or authorize schools to provide service to students globally, but for international schools in Japan, the relevant and recognized accreditations and affiliations include: